 Sick?
 Don’t prepare food for others!

-An alarming number of outbreaks of stomach illness across the state should be a reminder to Iowans participating in where food is served.
-With more than a week remaining for holiday and year-end celebrations, the (IDPH) is asking sick Iowans to think twice before preparing food for others.
+An alarming number of outbreaks of stomach illness across the should be a reminder to Iowans participating in gatherings where food is served.
+With more than a week remaining for holiday and year-end celebrations, the Iowa Department of Public Health (IDPH) is asking sick Iowans to think twice before preparing food for others.

 “If you’re healthy and you’ve been healthy for the last few days, go ahead and mix up a batch of cookies or slice up a fruit tray,” said IDPH Medical Director Dr. Patricia Quinlisk.
 “But if you’ve had any sort of stomach illness, do not prepare food of any kind for others.
 In particular, symptoms such as vomiting and diarrhea should be your ticket out of the kitchen until 48 hours have passed since your recovery.”